Iran–Saudi Arabia proxy war: Middle Eastern crisis

 The October 7 attacks on Israel, which initiated the Gaza war, largely paused a period of de-escalatory actions between Iran and Saudi Arabia as the former became engulfed in a region-wide crisis.
 Iran activated and increased support for its proxies across the entire Middle East to combat Israel.
 In particular, the Houthis were provided with increased support as they began instituting a global shipping blockade to pressure Israel, leading to the Red Sea crisis.
-Amid the crisis, both sides continued their detande, with the Iran-backed Houthis avoiding attacks on Saudi interests or territory.
+Amid the crisis, both sides continued their détente, with the Iran-backed Houthis avoiding attacks on Saudi interests or territory.
 Saudi Arabia refused to join Operation Prosperity Guardian, a multinational maritime coalition led by the U.S. to counter the Houthi blockade, or a U.S.–UK airstrike campaign to combat the group's military capabilities, in order to maintain its policy of disengagement from Yemen and rapprochement with Iran.

+In late January 2026, Iranian president Masoud Pezeshkian and Saudi crown prince Mohammed bin Salman (MBS) held a critical phone call to discuss regional stability following the arrival of a U.S. aircraft carrier in the region.
+MBS emphasized that Saudi Arabia would not allow its territory or airspace to be used for military actions against Iran.

+2026 Iran war and Saudi strikes on Iran

+On 28 February 2026, the United States and Israel launched surprise airstrikes against Iran, assassinating Ali Khamenei and sparking the Iran war.
+Khamenei's death was confirmed by the Iranian Supreme National Security Council and by state media the following day.
+The Washington Post reported that United States president Donald Trump's decision to attack Iran came after Saudi crown prince Mohammed bin Salman and the Israeli government lobbied him repeatedly to make the move.

+In response to surprise attack, Iran began carrying out a series of missile and drone strikes against several U.S.–allied Arab countries across the region, including Saudi Arabia.
+Among the targets were U.S. bases and Saudi oil infrastructure, such as the Aramco refinery in Ras Tanura.
+Saudi Arabia retaliated by secretly conducting direct strikes on Iranian drone and missile-launch sites in Iran.
+The Saudi Air Force also targeted Iranian-backed militias in Iraq.